utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ## Logging in and logging out

-You can use the Postman CLI to log in and out of Postman with the `login` and `logout` commands, described below:
+You can use the Postman CLI to sign in and out of Postman with the `login` and `logout` commands, described below:

 ### postman login